 As a long-time Disney fan, I knew what stock I wanted to buy before I even downloaded Robinhood.
 At the same time, I didn’t necessarily just want to pay the going rate to own a small piece of the Mouse House.
 That’s why I decided to give Robinhood’s limit order option a try.

-Back to stock orders, Robinhood also offers the ability to set Stop Loss and Stop Limit order, allowing users to set buy prices above the current trading price.
+Robinhood also offers the ability to set Stop Loss and Stop Limit orders, allowing users to set buy prices above the current trading price.
 Likewise you can also set similar triggers to have the app sell your stock positions when the price reaches certain lows or highs.
 I won’t pretend to understand all the intricacy and exceptions to these tools but they’ve worked pretty well for me (note: I haven’t actually sold any stock yet so I haven’t tried those options).

-With the cryptocurrency market exploding (and retracting, and exploding, and retracting, etc. etc. etc.) in recent months, Robinhood has now introduced support for buying and selling maor cryptocurrencies such as Bitcoin and Ethereum.
-Just recently Robinhood added support for trading Litecoin, Bitcoin Cash, and Dogecoin.
-This feature is currently in beta and current users can apply to join the waiting list.
-As someone who’s had a passing interest in crypto but not enough to dive in further, I was delighted to gain access to Robinhood Crypto a few months back.
+With the cryptocurrency market exploding (and retracting, and exploding, and retracting, etc. etc. etc.) in recent months, last year Robinhood introduced support for buying and selling major cryptocurrencies such as Bitcoin and Ethereum.
+Since then Robinhood has also added support for trading Litecoin, Bitcoin Cash, Bitcoin SV, Ethereum Classic, and Dogecoin.
+As someone who’s had a passing interest in crypto but not enough to dive in further, I was delighted to gain access to Robinhood Crypto soon after the beta began.

 Although it sports some fun 80s Tron-esque backgrounds, Robinhood’s crypto trading platform is very similar to their stock trading platform.
 Just like with stocks, you can either buy coins at market price or set limit orders (the same goes for selling).
 You can also monitor your position and see how much your crypto is currently worth.
-As of this writing, the $4 I bought in Bitcoin is now worth $3.70 and I have a limit order to buy $5 worth of Ethereum if the price falls to $400 or less — high roller, I know.
+As of this writing, the $4 I bought in Bitcoin is now worth a disappointing $1.80.
+I also had a limit order to buy $5 worth of Ethereum if the price falls to $400 or less at one time.
+Sadly, with the asset now trading south of $120, that’s clearly a loser too.
+But hey — I’ll be all set for next big pop, right?

 Final Thoughts on Robinhood

 For the longest time, I’ve known I should start investing but wasn’t sure where to start.
 On that note, Robinhood has proven to be an extremely easy way to start buying stocks without having to pay commissions or fees.
-Furthermore, as I do start to learn the ropes and am ready to take my portfolio to the next level, it’s nice to know that Robinhood continues to increase their offerings.
-Beyond their expansion into crypto, Robinhood is also in the process of rolling out an options trading platform as well.
+Furthermore, as I do start to learn the ropes and am ready to take my portfolio to the next level, it’s nice to know that Robinhood continues to expand their offerings.
+While my adventures may have been a bust so far, Robinhood’s options trading platform seems like the next logical step in furthering my investment education.